localstack/localstack-blog.github.io/content/2024-07-04-develop-cloud-ai-with-ollama-localstack/index.md

 {{< img-simple src=ollama-call.png width=300 alt="App locally">}}

-The backend call will be made to the **load balancer**, [**`http://ecs-load-balancer.elb.localhost.localstack.cloud:4566/api/generate/`**](http://ecs-load-balancer.elb.localhost.localstack.cloud:4566/api/generate/), so we don't have to worry about how we access the task containers.
+The backend call will be made to the **load balancer**, at [**`http://ecs-load-balancer.elb.localhost.localstack.cloud:4566/api/generate/`**](http://ecs-load-balancer.elb.localhost.localstack.cloud:4566/api/generate/), so we don't have to worry about how we access the task containers.